dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course2-MOOCTextEditor/Assignment4.md

 You may wish to use a Markov Text Generator multiple times with different source text.
 The method retrain acts just like train, except it removes any existing training that was done previously and trains from scratch on the new sourceText.

 ## Assignment Details
-Your submission of this assignment will be the code which implements Markov Text Generation as a List of Lists. __As always, we recommend testing as you write your implementation.__
+Your submission of this assignment will be the code which implements Markov Text Generation as a List of Lists. __As always, we recommend runtimebenchmark as you write your implementation.__

 __Step 1: Implement the train method__
 You'll notice our MarkovTextGeneratorLoL constructor creates a List of ListNode objects.
 The ListNode class is authored at the bottom of the MarkovTextGenerationLoL.java file.
 Each ListNode contains a word and a list of words which follow that word in the source text.
 We'll be using ListNodes to help us generate text (in the next step).